ginzsa-push/route-optimizer/README.md

 This is a "basic" python implementation of routing optimization that use a Tabu Search algorithm

+There are Service Points with Items, a Vehicle that collects items and a Team with many Vehicles

+We have Job represented as a touple (<SPID>, <NO_OF_ITEMS>) and the are organized as a sequence of jobs Job_Sequence.
+TeamJob has (put together) a Job_Sequence and a Team

+Solution, Candidate and Neighbourhood classes are use for the searching algorithm

+NOTE: This is a POC

 # distance metric standarized mapping